Training Contract Assessment Centres - the lowdown

 The cost to firms is high and will usually involve 10 members of staff for a whole or half day.
 However, getting a large number of candidates seen in one is probably cost saving with individual slots being saved for shortlisted candidates.

-If you are interested in finding out more about how to prepare for training contract assessment centres or have a session coming up, check out Lawyer2B, the Trainee Solicitor Surgery or follow me on twitter @paralegaltony for more information and updates on legal careers.
+If you are interested in finding out more about how to prepare for training contract assessment centres or have a session coming up, check out Lawyer 2B, or follow me on twitter @paralegaltony for more information and updates on legal careers.